Farming rabbits for meat

 Farmed rabbits are often housed in buildings containing rows of bare wire cages, which may be arranged in a single row or stacked in two or more tiers.
 Cages are often only around 45 cm in height.

-- Eight or more growing rabbits are often kept together in a cage of around 0.56 square metres in floor area.
-Just over an A4-sized area of floor space for each rabbit in the cage.
+- Eight or more growing rabbits are often kept together in a cage of around 0.56 square metres in floor area - that's just over an A4-sized area of floor space for each rabbit in the cage.

-- The young rabbits (called kits or pups) are weaned at four weeks of age and slaughtered for meat at around 8 to 12 weeks, when they've reached around 2 kilogrammes in weight.
+- Young rabbits (called kits or pups) are weaned when they're four weeks old and slaughtered for meat at around 8 to 12 weeks, when they've reached around 2 kg in weight.

 - Breeding does (females) without young and breeding bucks (males) are usually kept on their own in separate cages.